Princess Cut Diamonds Guide for Ideal Proportions, Color & Clarity

 • Length/width ratios: 1-1.05 for square or 1.2-1.3 for rectangular shape

-Are princess-cut diamonds famous?
+Are princess cut diamonds famous?

 Yes, they are popular among shoppers looking for alternative round cut diamond options.
 Although oval and cushion cut diamonds have been trending higher than princess cut diamonds lately, the latter is still prevalent.